andresima0/andresima0/README.md

     <img src="https://komarev.com/ghpvc/?username=andresima0&label=Profile%20views" alt="andresima0views"/>
 </h1>

-<h3>⚡ I'm a Brazilian IT student, and I'm starting on GitHub.
-Here are some of my skills...</h3>
+<h3>⚡I'm a Brazilian IT student, and I'm starting on GitHub.
+Here are some of the topics I'm interested in...</h3>

 <div align="center">
 <div style="display: inline_block"><br>